werfish/Context-Lang/ROADMAP.md

 ### Context Features

+0. **PRIORITY**: Chat GPT4 api is availible for everyone and needs to be build in as an option.

 1. **Bug Fixing**: The priority is to fix any bugs in the Context preprocessor and code generation for V1 Spec of ContextLang.

 2. **Platform Compatibility**: Ensure Context works on all platforms.